Aitia-IIOT/ah5-docs-java-spring/docs/help/definitions.md

 ### Microservice or Service

-An identifiable set of [service-operations](./definitions.md#service-operation) offered by a [system](#microsystem-or-system) that covers a well-definied scope of activities.
+An identifiable set of [service-operations](./definitions.md#service-operation) offered by a [system](#microsystem-or-system) that covers a well-defined scope of activities.

 ### Service Operation